Unbanned Bible Publications

 Physical Israel is not “the nation and country of God throughout the whole Bible.”
 Paul explained in 1 Cor.
-10:1-22, “[Although the Israelites had not only the physical, Old Testament covenant but also all the spiritual knowledge of how to serve God,] God was not well pleased with most of them… Now [the way in which God dealt with their immorality and everything else that concerned them, v.
+10:1-22, “[Although the Israelites had not only the physical, Old Testament covenant but also all the spiritual knowledge of how to serve God or the Dual Law,] God was not pleased with most of them… Now, [how God dealt with their immorality and everything else concerning them, v.
 6,] became our examples, [not to ‘return to Hebrew roots, but] to the intent that we should not lust after evil things as they also lusted, and do not become idolaters as were some of them… and were destroyed by the destroyer.
 [V. 11,] Now all these things happened to them as examples, and they were written for our admonition, upon whom the ends of the ages have come…”

 Messianic Judaism teaches Jesus blood-bought believers to ‘return’ to their so-called ‘Hebrew roots,’ revere the physical land of Israel and the Jewish nation, adhere to Jewish ritual, ceremonial law, national feasts - and insist that believers call Jesus by Hebrew names as if He doesn’t understand other languages.
 However, when confronted with the truth that the Two Testaments or Covenants of the Bible differ vastly from each other, they call it “replacement theology” or “supersessionism.”

 Messianic Judaism’s clever use of ‘replacement theology’ masks the difference between the two Testaments of the Bible to keep Jesus’ believers in bondage to their Zionist church system.
 To find the truth about anything, the Bible especially, one needs to interpret ‘truth’ in the context of ‘all truth.’
 God teaches in Ps.
 119:160, “The entirety of [My] Word is truth…”

 The Two very different Testaments or Covenants of the Bible

 The Old Testament was God’s National Covenant with the physical Hebrew nation in the land of Israel.
 The New Testament is God’s International Covenant with all personally believing Hebrews as well as all personally believing Gentiles, or non-Hebrew people, (Jn.
 3:16-17; 1:11-13; 3:3-5.)